 TVC stands for ‘total viable count’, a laboratory test that indicates the level of heterotrophic organisms within a sample.
-Heterotrophs are a large group of organisms that can be further divided into fungi, yeasts, moulds and bacteria.
-Therefore, the results of a TVC test may offer an indication into the ‘general level’ of contamination within a system.
+Heterotrophs are a large group of organisms that can be further divided into fungi, yeasts, moulds, and bacteria.
+Therefore, the results of a TVC test may offer an indication of the ‘general level’ of contamination within a system.

 Heterotrophic organisms use organic carbon for propagation and proliferation which supports the rationale for the chosen growth media used in the laboratory – ‘yeast extract agar’.
 Due to the diverse range of organisms that can be cultured on this type of growth media, these tests are referred to as ‘non-selective’.
 Conversely, those used for the culture and enumeration of specific pathogenic bacteria such as Pseudomonas aeruginosa and Legionella species require the use of ‘selective media’ and methodology.